AenonDynamics/rsnapshot/README.md

 $ rsnapshot -t [interval]
 ```

+**Cronjob Example**

-Once you are happy with everything, the final step is to setup a cron job to
+Once you are happy with everything, the final step is to setup a cron job to automate your backups.
-automate your backups.
-Here is a quick example which makes backups every four
-hours, and beta backups for a week:
+Here is a quick example which makes backups every four hours, and beta backups for a week:

 ```conf
 0 */4 * * *     /usr/local/bin/rsnapshot alpha
 50 23 * * *     /usr/local/bin/rsnapshot beta
 ```

+**Single Backup Interval**

 In the previous example, there will be six `alpha` snapshots taken each day (at 0,4,8,12,16, and 20 hours).
 There will also
 be beta snapshots taken every night at 11:50PM.
-The number of snapshots that are saved depends on the "interval" settings in `/etc/rsnapshot.conf`
+The number of snapshots that are saved depends on the **retain** settings in `/etc/rsnapshot.conf`

-For example:

 ```conf
 retain alpha 6
 ```

-This means that every time `rsnapshot alpha` is run, it will make a
-new snapshot, rotate the old ones, and retain the most recent six
-(`alpha.0` - `alpha.5`).
+This means that every time `rsnapshot alpha` is run, it will make a new snapshot, rotate the old ones, and retain the most recent six (`alpha.0` - `alpha.5`).

+**Multiple Backup Stages/Intervals**

-If you prefer instead to have three levels of backups (which we'll
-call `beta`, `gamma` and `delta`), you might set up cron like this:
+If you prefer instead to have three levels of backups (which we'll call `beta`, `gamma` and `delta`), you might set up cron like this:

 ```conf
 00 00 * * *     /usr/local/bin/rsnapshot beta